ATPs/DecoyPYratPlus/README.md

 Most decoy peptide were generated with the same method as DecoyPYrat
 * gzip file supported, multiple input files
 * if `checkSimilar` is set, DecoyPYratPlus further remove the possibility that a decoy peptide exists in the target database
-  * consider those amino acids were equal: N=D, Q=E, GG=N. This will further reduce the chance that the decoy peptide is too similar to the target peptide.
+  * consider those amino acids were equal: I=L, N=D, Q=E, GG=N. This will further reduce the chance that the decoy peptide is too similar to the target peptide.
   * allow miss-cleavage when get possible target peptides
     * DecoyPYrat do not include peptides from miss-cleaved sites when checking overlap of target and decoy peptides
   * DecoyPYratPlus introduces single mutation to the peptides which cannot be solved by shuffling.
 Mutation can be substitution, insertion or deletion.
 AA frequency in decoy database is almost unchanged.
 * an option of `--all_shuffle_mimic` is provided.
 The decoy sequences peptides will all be shuffled, not just revert of the sequence.
-  * **Note: It may be a bad idea, since shuffle every decoy peptides will make it much larger of the decoy searching space**
+  * **Note: Shuffle every decoy peptides will make the decoy searching space much larger.
+But here we try to generate the same decoy peptide for each unique target peptide so the decoy database contained slightly more searchable peptides than in the target database.**

+* Human Proteome Project Mass Spectrometry Data Interpretation GuidelinesVersion 3.0.0 – October 15, 2019
+  > Even when very high confidence peptide identifications are demonstrated, consider alternate mappings of the peptide to proteins other than the claimed one.
+Consider isobaric sequence/mass modification variants, all known SAAVs, and unreported SAAVs.
+Even when a peptide identification is shown to be very highly confident, care should be taken when mapping it to a protein or novel coding element.
+Consider whether I=L, N[Deamidated]=D, Q[Deamidated]=E, GG=N, Q≈K, F≈M[Oxidation], or other isobaric or near isobaric substitutions could change the mapping of the peptide from an extraordinary result to a mapping to a commonly-observed protein.
+Consider if a known single amino-acid variation (SAAV) in neXtProt could turn an extraordinary result into an ordinary result.
+Consider if a single amino-acid change, not yet annotated in a well-known source, could turn an extraordinary result into a questionable result.
+Check more than one reference proteome (e.g., RefSeq may have entries that UniProt and Ensembl do not, and vice versa).
+A tool to assist with this analysis is available at neXtProt at https://www.nextprot.org/tools/peptide-uniqueness-checker (Unicity Checker), and another at PeptideAtlas at http://peptideatlas.org/map (ProteoMapper).

+* The method for revert the sequences was changed.
+Now used a method the same to Comet.
+  * Comet generates decoys by reversing each target peptide sequence, keeping the N-terminal or C-terminal amino acid in place (depending on the "sense" value of the digestion enzyme specified by search_enzyme_number).
+For example, peptide DIGSESTK becomes decoy peptide TSESGIDK for a tryptic search and peptide DVINHKGGA becomes DAGGKHNIV for an Asp-N search. https://uwpr.github.io/Comet/parameters/parameters_202301/decoy_search.html

 ## how it works
 * gzipped and multiple files were combined together and output to file defined by `--target` file.
 If not set, target sequencces won't be saved.
 Note: `I` will be changed to `L` in default.